awsdocs/iam-user-guide/doc_source/access-analyzer-getting-started.md

 ### Required Access Analyzer Service Permissions<a name="access-analyzer-permissions-service"></a>

 Access Analyzer uses a service\-linked role named `AWSServiceRoleForAccessAnalyzer` to grant the service read\-only access to analyze AWS resources with resource\-based policies on your behalf\.
-When you create an analyzer to enable Access Analyzer, the service creates the role your account\.
+When you create an analyzer to enable Access Analyzer, the service creates the role for your account\.
 For more information, see [Using Service\-Linked Roles for AWS IAM Access Analyzer](access-analyzer-using-service-linked-roles.md)\.

 **Note**
 Access Analyzer is Regional\.
 You must enable Access Analyzer in each Region independently\.